vigevenoj/quakes/README.md

 1. Multnomah County bridge lift API key.
   * Request access at https://multco.us/it/webform/request-access-bridges-public-api
   * Documentation available at https://api.multco.us/bridges/docs
+1. Slack integration
+  * Team name
+  * API token
+  * Channel name
+1. Philips Hue integration
+  * Bridge address
+  * Username (you'll need to generate this separately)
+  * Name of the application (this should go away)
+  * Name of the device (this should go away)

 How to start the Quakes application
 ---